verloop/ios-sdk/README.md

 NOTE:\
-now, you can install using cocoapod - `pod install VerloopSDKiOS`
+Now, you can install using cocoapod - `pod install VerloopSDKiOS`

 Or Download the iOS using this link - `https://drive.google.com/file/d/1qi3_Kq42eRu487rjGRTD5gX9-2-U2Ia5/view?usp=sharing`